So much disagreement. So many misconceptions. Who is God, really?

 The way that God has been represented most of the time, by most Christians, by most churches, it is hardly to be wondered at that many people reject the very thought of him.
 Or - if they don't outright reject him, they accept his existence in such a way as to keep him at a distance.
 How do they do this?
 Through making a ritual of him.
 By keeping him impersonal.
 By making a religion out of what was meant to be relationship.
 There are hundreds of ways to do it!

 Quite honestly, it has occurred to me more than once that the message that is often given out by churches and by Christians - however sincere, deserves to be rejected.
-Though many Christians are sincere, the accusation of being a hypocrite fits far too many.
+Though many Christians are sincere and live what they believe, the accusation of being a hypocrite fits far too many.

 As Gandhi once said, "I like your Christ.
 I do not like your Christians.
 They are so unlike your Christ."